dmikusa/cf-debug-tools/README.md

   command: curl -s https://raw.githubusercontent.com/dmikusa-pivotal/cf-debug-tools/master/ssh-tunnel.sh | bash && node app.js
 ```

 When this application is pushed, it should run like normal, but we prepend the command to execute with `curl -s https://raw.githubusercontent.com/dmikusa-pivotal/cf-debug-tools/master/ssh-tunnel.sh | bash'`.
 This downloads the setup script and runs it before your application runs.
 Please note, if you're using a build pack that automatically sets the command like the Java build pack, this won't work.
+In that case, you'll need to find another way to download and run the script.
+While not limited to this, some options are forking the build pack and inserting the command to run or having your application run it at startup.

 ### Configuration